 - Career Highlights

-- Conducted clinics/workshops at the University of Bremen, Fundacio L'Aula de Musica, Longy School of Music, Harvard University, Young Audiences of Massachusetts, Princeton University, Wellesley College, Oberlin College, the University of New Hampshire, Moscow Conservatory, and the 'Centro Cultural' de Quito
+- Conducted clinics/workshops at the University of Bremen, Fundacio L'Aula de Musica, Longy School of Music, Harvard University, Young Audiences of Massachusetts, Princeton University, Wellesley College, Oberlin College, the University of New Hampshire, Moscow Conservatory, Keimyung University in South Korea, and the 'Centro Cultural' de Quito

 - Adjunct faculty at Phillips Academy

-- Over 20 CD recordings, as well appearances on the PBS TV documentary soundtrack Race: The Power of an Illusion, and WGBH feature Mango Blue: Live at La Plaza
+- Appearances on the PBS TV documentary soundtrack Race: The Power of an Illusion, and WGBH feature Mango Blue: Live at La Plaza

 - Performances with Dave Samuels's Caribbean Jazz Project, Paquito D'Rivera, Dave Fiuczynski, the Fringe, Romero Lubambo, Danilo Perez, Claudio Roditi, and Kenny Werner